Special Event Draws

 Lottery games often offer special draws that feature bumped-up jackpots, additional cash prizes or even non-cash prizes.
 Here's a look at the special event draws offered by some of the big UK lotteries:

-The draw on Saturday 10th October will see 25 Lotto Millionaire Raffle prizes of £1 million handed out on the night to celebrate the changes made to Lotto.
-This will be the largest number of millionaires Lotto has made in a single draw.
+The draw on Saturday 10th October saw 25 Lotto Millionaire Raffle prizes of £1 million handed out on the night to celebrate the changes made to Lotto.
+This was the largest number of millionaires Lotto has made in a single draw.

 The price of a line in Lotto was increased to £2 when the game was refreshed in October 2013 and, to celebrate the revamped game, the first two Saturday draws on the 5th and the 12th each offered a guaranteed £10 million jackpot.